Rudrakshrawal/BlockChain/Keywords.md

 # Extras..
 Or some things idk where to put😃👍..
 ### What is wire shark?
 - Wireshark is a versatile and powerful tool for network administrators, security professionals, developers, and anyone else who needs to analyze and troubleshoot network communication.
 It helps users gain insight into network behavior, diagnose network problems, and ensure the security and efficiency of computer networks.
+### Uniswap?
+- Uniswap is a decentralized cryptocurrency exchange (DEX) protocol built on the Ethereum blockchain.
+It allows users to swap various ERC-20 tokens directly with each other without the need for an intermediary or order book.
+Uniswap utilizes liquidity pools and automated market-making algorithms to facilitate trading, where users can provide liquidity by depositing tokens into these pools and earn fees in return.
+It's known for its simple user interface and permissionless nature, enabling anyone with an Ethereum wallet to participate in decentralized trading.